StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 `--session-name`
 `--external-id`.

-For details on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).

 #### Minimal install

 The minimal installation is useful when less permissions are available.
 This installs only the `stackstate-topo-cron` stack, which means StackState's topology will only get a full topology update every hour.
 Updates between the hour are not sent to StackState.